abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Sharing Keywords**
+	- By default, Apex code in classes, triggers or web services run in system mode where permissions and record sharing of the current user are **not** taken into account.
  	- ```with sharing``` enforce sharing rules of the current user.
  	-  ```without sharing``` sharing rules for the current user are not enforced
    	- ```inherited sharing``` Inherited sharing takes on the sharing declaration of the class that has executed the code, so if a class with sharing enforced calls a method in a class with inherited sharing, the inherited sharing class code would run with sharing enforced.
 This is useful for when the sharing model to be used isn’t known at design time, or the code is built to be called from varying places within the system.

 - **Access Modifiers**
 	- ```global``` Can be accessed by any code in your salesforce org.
 If a method or variable is declared as global, the class must also be global.
    	- ```private``` Can only be accessible in the class it was created in
-   	- ```public``` Can be accessed by code in the same namespace
+   	- ```public``` Can be accessed by other apex code in the same namespace
  	- ```protected``` Accessible to any inner classes in the defining Apex class, and to the classes that extend the defining Apex class

 - **Key Words**
-	- ```static``` Before an object of a class is created, all static member variables in a class are initialized, and all static initialization code blocks are executed.
-These items are handled in the order in which they appear in the class.
+	- ```static``` method, can be a utility method and is called without instantiating the class it is defined in.
+Can only be used with methods, variables, ans initilization code, and is not supported in class definitions.
+ 	- ```void``` specifies the method does not return a value.
   	- ```this.``` use with instance/non-static variables

 -  **Class Capabilities**